osu-eesc/cms-docs/user-guide/docs/adding-editing.md

   - **Topic**: It will show in the “Browse All Resources” page for the specified topic(s).
 Other content tagged with the topic will show at the bottom of the collection in a “Related Resources” section.
   - **Program**: If the specified program has added a “Program Tagged Content List” section to one of its pages, it will show up there.
 See the [Subpage](#subpage) section for more information.
+  - The other tags available to fill in are used for internal marketing purposes and/or populating the filters visitors use in search results or on topic pages.

-Counties and Programs can add collections to a page by adding a “featured content” section.
+Counties and Programs can feature Collections on their pages by selecting them in a page section (for example, a "featured content" section).

 ## County Office

 ### What Is a County Office

-Represents information about a county and content on its main page.
+Represents information about a county, including address, contact information, and office hours, and content on its main page.

 ### Who Can Add County Offices